 Salesforce is a cloud-based customer relationship management tool for companies of all sizes.
 It’s one of the best CRM with project management.
 It's a single-source information platform that integrates sales, service, marketing, e-commerce, and other items.
 The CRM is scalable and flexible, and it can deliver applications to any business quickly.

 Salesforce offers a CRM project management solution through its app-builder platform.
 Low-code builders with a point-and-click interface are available for swiftly creating modern cloud and mobile solutions.
 Alternatively, programmers can create project management apps in any coding language.
-The platform also includes the AppExchange marketplace, which offers ready-to-use Salesforce integration components.
+This project management and CRM system also includes the AppExchange marketplace, which offers ready-to-use Salesforce integration components.
 There are dozens of project management apps and components available in the app store, both free and premium.

 Wrike